AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Transactional email providers

 On the other hand, transactional email providers integrate SMTP servers to allow system-generated emails that are sent to individuals based on specific actions or events.
 These emails provide one-to-one communications that contain information relevant to the recipient’s action or transaction with a website, application, or service.
-Key features include:

 Trigger-based: Transactional email providers enable automated responses triggered by a user’s action.
 These automated emails include order confirmations; account notifications for delivery rates, clicks, bounces, and spam complaints, password resets, account activation links, and privacy updates; shipping confirmations and updates; payment invoices and purchase receipts; and Two-Factor Authentication (2FA) codes.

-Personalized and high open rates: Transactional emails are personalized for each customer and essential for providing timely and relevant information to users, while supporting customer experience, and increasing trust between the customer and the business.
+Personalized emails with high open rates: Transactional emails are personalized for each customer and essential for providing timely and relevant information to users, while supporting customer experience, and increasing trust between the customer and the business.
 These emails are often expected by recipients, which makes them engaging with high open and click-through rates.

 Integration: Transactional email services also enable RESTful API integration for supporting the automated email sending processes.